espocrm/documentation/administration/troubleshooting-new.md

 ## Page elements are corrupted or JavaScript scenario doesn't work

-1. Open a Developer tools panel in your web browser (F12 button) and press F5.
-Check the console and network tabs for the file open errors.
+1. Open a Developer tools panel in your web browser (F12 button in Chrome) and press F5.
+Check the console and network tabs for any errors.
-2. Check whether you don't have enabled browser plugin (e.g. Ad-Block) or anyone other software that can restrict executing the javascript files.
+2. Check whether you don't have enabled any browser plugins (e.g. Ad-Block) or installed any other software that can restrict executing the javascript code.

 ## Blank page with Bad server responce error